Loading...

 Accessed 2025-01-15

-Massachusetts requires Home Improvement Contractor Registration for painting contractors.
-License is required for projects valued at All home improvement work (no monetary threshold).
+Massachusetts does not require a state contractor license specifically for painting.
 All painting contractors working on pre-1978 homes must obtain EPA RRP certification.
 Licensing is managed through the Massachusetts Office of Consumer Affairs and Business Regulation.

 Requirements vary by state and locality.
 Always verify current requirements with your state licensing authority.